 - Advise the NDIA of any other persons involved in the child’s life who has day to day decision making responsibilities for the child, for example, a contracted case manager or carer and advise the NDIA if this person is authorised to assist in the day to day implementation of the child’s NDIS plan.

-- Sign any service agreements to enable the delivery of any new disability supports when developing a new NDIS plan or as a result of a plan review.
+- Where the Secretary has parental responsibility for the child, sign any service agreements to enable the delivery of any new disability supports when developing a new NDIS plan or as a result of a plan review.

 - Sign any invoices for NDIS funded supports where the NDIS plan is managed by a financial intermediary the Secretary is the Child’s Representative.